halcyondream/c-code-examples/data-structures/readme.md

 Other notes:

 - Use of header files and a makefile
-- Placement of asterisk on the data type (more Go-like)
+- Behavior of the stack